chenh19/github/docs/index.md

 <summary>**Note:**</summary>
 <div style="font-size: 0.9em">

-- There’s nothing fancy about a *repository*—you may simply think of it as a *folder*.
+- There’s nothing fancy about a **repository**—you may simply think of it as a **folder**.
-- You may read about [open-source licenses](https://www.wikiwand.com/en/articles/Open-source_license) and choose one that suits your needs.
+- I usually go with [GPL 2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html#SEC1).
+You may read about [open-source licenses](https://www.wikiwand.com/en/articles/Open-source_license) and choose one that suits your needs.
 GitHub also provides [a list of licenses](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository#searching-github-by-license-type) you can choose from when creating a repository.

 </div>
 </details>

-### 3. Edit the README.md file
+### 3. Edit the README file

 - Click the pencil button to edit.